jersjar7/Rivr/README.md

-# RivrFlow
+# Rivr

 A comprehensive river flow monitoring and flood risk assessment mobile application built with Flutter.
-RivrFlow democratizes access to the National Water Model developed by NOAA, providing real-time river flow data, flood risk analysis, and interactive forecasting to help all civilians make informed decisions about water safety and recreational activities.
+Rivr democratizes access to the National Water Model developed by NOAA, providing real-time river flow data, flood risk analysis, and interactive forecasting to help all civilians make informed decisions about water safety and recreational activities.

 ## About the National Water Model

-RivrFlow is powered by the **National Water Model (NWM)**, developed by the National Oceanic and Atmospheric Administration (NOAA).
+Rivr is powered by the **National Water Model (NWM)**, developed by the National Oceanic and Atmospheric Administration (NOAA).
 The NWM is a cutting-edge hydrologic modeling framework that simulates water flow across the entire continental United States.
-By leveraging this authoritative government data source, RivrFlow provides civilian users with the same high-quality forecasting information used by emergency managers and water resource professionals.
+By leveraging this authoritative government data source, Rivr provides civilian users with the same high-quality forecasting information used by emergency managers and water resource professionals.

 ## Core Features